Find out how your doctor will reduce your risk of developing GvHD.

 - antithymocytic globulin (ATG)

-- newer drugs, including tacrolimus or sirolimus (Rapamide)
+- newer drugs, including sirolimus (Rapamide)

 Removing T cells from the bone marrow or stem cells